Singing With Hearing Aids | Challenges and Solutions

 Improve your singing experience while using hearing aids

-- Start simple and gradually build your confidence.
-Losing the ability to do something you were once easily capable of doing can be difficult.
+- Start simple and build your confidence.
+Losing the ability to do something you were once capable of can be difficult.
 After receiving your hearing aids, do not put too much pressure on yourself to sing the way you used to.
 Complete your listening exercises and work on one or two notes at a time.
 This will allow your brain to adjust.

 - Find a smaller room and lower the volume if you are in a band or sing with different instruments.
 A smaller room helps you hear everything and lightens your listening effort.

 - Know about the good AND the bad.
 Whether you have unilateral (one ear) or bilateral (both ears) hearing loss, it’s important to learn about it.
 Knowing your level of hearing loss can be beneficial.
 With unilateral hearing loss, the ear without hearing loss can help pick up higher notes.
 This can be with, or without, a hearing aid.
 With a bilateral hearing loss, the ear with the most hearing loss can benefit from a hearing aid.
 It will then pick up more frequencies (pitch).